We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Why it’s Great

-Slipping on the Mallet BOA’s, we were surprised by just how comfortable they were right out of the box–a sentiment which holds true as we continue to log more miles.
+Slipping on the Mallet BOA’s, we were welcomed by an extremely comfortable fit right out of the box–a sentiment which holds true after a full season of use.
 We also love the combination of Velcro strap and BOA closure, which do an excellent job of keeping our feet in place and allow for easy adjustments on the trail.
 Other notable features include a gusseted tongue for a secure fit and little grippers on the inside of the heel of the shoe, which only added to the locked-in feel.
 Finally, the soles strike a really nice balance of stiffness for efficient power transfer, yet they’re soft enough to offer a nice feel and connection with the pedals.

 How it Compares

-For an everyday enduro- and downhill-oriented mountain bike shoe, it’s hard to beat the Mallet BOA.
+For the best enduro and downhill, it’s hard to beat the Mallet BOA.
 However, for something a little less DH and a bit more trail, the Pearl Izumi X-Alp Launch SPD shoes are worth a look.
 The Pearl Izumi’s (listed above) are more breathable and weigh about 3 ounces less, making them the better choice for warm rides and long pedals.
 That said, the Mallet BOA’s offer additional protection around the toe and heel areas and provide a more locked-in feel, which helps them excel on gnarlier downhills.

-Another popular option for enduro and downhill riding is the recently released Fox Union BOA (listed below), which is Fox’s first go at the mountain bike shoe market.
-We’ve thoroughly enjoyed our time in the Fox, but the Crankbrothers offer a more locked-in feel, have more padding and protection throughout, and are about $50 less than the Union BOA.
-The dual BOA Li2 dials that turn in either direction are sure handy for quick adjustments while riding, but overall, the Crankbrothers Mallet BOA are the better choice for downhill and enduro use.
+Another popular option for enduro and downhill mountain biking is the recently released Fox Union BOA, which is Fox’s first go at the mountain bike shoe market.
+We’ve thoroughly enjoyed our time in the Fox (more details below), but the Crankbrothers offer a more locked-in feel, have more padding and protection throughout, and are about $50 less than the Union BOA.
+The dual BOA Li2 dials that turn in either direction are sure handy for quick adjustments while riding, but overall, the Crankbrothers Mallet BOA are the better choice for downhill and enduro riding.

 Shop the Crankbrothers Mallet BOA at: